University policies and help: (All links in this list open in a new window)

 If and when different students' submissions made to the same dropbox are checked against each other is determined by how the Turnitin assignment has been set up.
 If you think you might have been disadvantaged by the settings (i.e. you have a high similarity index while someone with similar work who submitted earlier has a much lower score), then consult your lecturer.
 Note that you should always keep drafts, annotated readings, notes etc. as proof of your work.

-It usually takes just a few minutes for your originality report to be generated for your first submission.
-Note that you can only get one originality report every 24 hours (per dropbox), so if you resubmit and upload quickly you might have a long wait for your second (or subsequent) report to be generated.
-Remember, if you want the chance to re-submit be sure to make your first submission at least 24 hours before it is due.
+It usually takes just a few minutes for your originality report to be generated for your first 3 submissions.
+Note that you can only get one originality report every 24 hours (per dropbox) after the first 3 submissions, so if you resubmit and upload quickly you might have a long wait for your fourth (or subsequent) report to be generated.
+Remember, if you want the chance to re-submit be sure to make your first 3 submission at least 24 hours before it is due.

 Note: Not all lecturers will allow you to make multiple submissions.
 Check the information in your unit guide before submitting your work.